 Hank Snow's famous Rainbow Ranch barn also sits on the property.
 Snow built the barn for his beloved horse Shawnee, who was a part of his shows in the 1940s.

 "They used to do outdoor shows and there was trick riding.
 He had a dog that was part of the act.
 It wasn't just singing on stage," Cal Blakney says.
 "When he bought his house in Nashville he built a little barn out back and the horse retired and just lived out its days there in Madison."

 The barn is a reminder of country music's vaudevillian heyday.

-The walls in the 3,800-square-foot home are made from gorgeous knotty pine, giving the home a glossy glow.
+The walls in the 3,800-square-foot home are made from gorgeous knotty pine, giving the house a glossy glow.

 The rustic home is the perfect place to relax after a day of exploring Nashville.

-The Blakneys are in the process of registering Rainbow Ranch as a National Historic Landmark.
-The city of Nashville is also in the stages of making the property a historical neighborhood landmark.
+The Blakney's are in the process of registering Hank Snow's Rainbow Ranch as a National Historic Landmark.
+The city of Nashville is also in the stages of making the property a historic neighborhood landmark.

 For a one-of-a-kind music history experience, sit at the same piano Hank Snow and Elvis played.

 Located just a few miles from the Grand Ole Opry House, Hank Snow's Ranch is the perfect place to stay when visiting Music City.
 For more information on Hank Snow's Ranch or to book a stay at the historic property, visit here.